audunf/extract_text_from_video_image_data/README.md

 # What is this?
 This is a small tool for extracting text from pre-defined regions in video files.
-The specific case this has been tuned for is looking for timestamps in some special video files.
+More specifically - timestamps.
+Although, it's easy to change what it "prefers" (just change the regular expressions in ```post_process_text``` ).

-The user must define the regions to examine in the video.
+The user defines regions to examine in the video.
 It is assumed that the camera is standing still, and the text changes per frame.
-This tool does some transformations on the regions and image data, then uses Paddle OCR to extract the text.
+For each region, the program attempts different transformations and enhancements - selecting the ones which give the highest OCR confidence level.
+Then Paddle OCR is used to extract the text.
+The recognized text is displayed, and also saves to a CSV output file together with the timestamp from the video file.

+One of the parameters is how often it should sample the video.
+For example, only every 10 seconds.

 Make sure you understand the dependencies, their size and other requirements before attempting to use this.
 It is a small script, but it has some rather large and heavy dependencies.